behavioral-data/Empathy-Mental-Health/README.md

   year={2020}
 }
 ```
-The English part of the dataset, which we used, is available [here] (https://drive.google.com/drive/folders/1g29ssimdZ6JzTST6Y8g6h-ogUNReBtJD?usp=sharing).
+The English part of the dataset, which we used, is available at: https://drive.google.com/drive/folders/1g29ssimdZ6JzTST6Y8g6h-ogUNReBtJD?usp=sharing